 Recognizing the importance of independent Board oversight, Samir Zabaneh, an independent director, is the Lead Director of Nuvei.
-The Lead Director's role consists of, among other things, (i) overseeing that the Board discharges its responsibilities, ensuring that the Board evaluates performance of management objectively and that the Board understands the boundaries between the responsibilities of the Board and of management, (ii) convening and presiding over meetings of the independent directors and communicating the results of these sessions, where appropriate, to the Board Chair, management or the Board, and (iii) generally serving as the principal liaison between the independent directors and management.
+The Lead Director's role consists of, among other things, (i) overseeing that the Board discharges its responsibilities, ensuring that the Board evaluates performance of management objectively and that the Board understands the boundaries between the responsibilities of the Board and of management, (ii) convening and presiding over meetings of the independent directors and communicating the results of these sessions, where appropriate, to the Board Chair, management or the Board, and (iii) generally serving as the principal liaison between the independent directors and the Board Chair, and between the independent directors and management.